-Tantric sex originates from ancient Hinduism and revolves around sexual practices that focus on creating a deep, intimate connection.
+Tantric sex is a meditative form of sex.
+It originates from ancient Hinduism and revolves around sexual practices that focus on creating a deep, intimate connection.

 During tantric sex, the aim is to be present in the moment to achieve a sensual and fulfilling sexual experience.